-- Alternatively please email your Name, DOB, ID, Course to email@example.com
+- Alternatively, please email your Name, DOB, ID, and course to firstname.lastname@example.org

-- Should you owe fees, you will not be able to access your results.
+- Should you owe fees, you cannot access your results.

 - Under no circumstances can results be given out over the phone, as the College strictly adheres to the protection of confidentiality as laid out in the Data Protection Acts.

 For more information, please see the Student Academic Information section of the website.

 The Class Attendance Management System in Mary Immaculate College is provided by TDS, ICT Services provide and support the network infrastructure to ensure system integrity.

 It is the policy of Mary Immaculate College to issue all Staff with identification cards.
 The identification cards contain the following Employee information:

 - Staff Number

 Identification cards are issued to all permanent and contract employees of Mary Immaculate College who have been issued contracts of employment by the Human Resources Department.

 Employees whom are employed on a contract basis are given identification card's that shall include an expiry date and are to be returned to their respective line manager on contract completion.